 FCA's NEW GI Pricing Practices, Product Governance and Product Value

-The FCA has just published the long-awaited policy statement General insurance pricing practices market study – Feedback to CP20/19 and final rules (PS21/5).
-The final rules address what has been described as the ‘loyalty penalty’ paid by existing general insurance product customers and aim to ensure that customers receive fair value in the insurance products they buy.
+New rules came into force affecting Product Governance on 1 October 2021 and these rules apply to commercial and personal lines insurances.
+The rules are wide-ranging and also seek to address what has been described as the ‘loyalty penalty’ paid by existing general insurance product customers and aim to ensure that customers receive fair value in the insurance products they buy.

 The rules introduce a package of market remedies which include:-

-Additional product governance rules that require firms to have processes in place to deliver products that offer fair value to customers with these new processes applying to all general insurance and pure protection products;
+- Additional product governance rules that require firms to have processes in place to deliver products that offer fair value to customers with these new processes applying to all general insurance products and this will include onerous considerations in respect of distribution and remuneration arrangements;

-Onerous reporting requirements to support the ongoing supervision of the home and motor insurance markets.
+- Detailed reporting requirements to support the ongoing supervision of the home and motor insurance markets (to include reporting by intermediaries on premium finance and fees/charges that are levied).

-By the end of this webinar you will gain an overview of:
+Learning objectives - by the end of this webinar you will gain an overview of:-

-It is relevant to anyone working in general insurance to include brokers and insurers and anyone with an interest in this area.
+It is relevant to anyone in GI to include brokers and insurers and anyone with an interest in this area.

-Branko Bjelobaba FCII started his insurance career in 1987 and has workedacross the sector including stints at PwC and GISC and has led his own consultancy practice since 2004.
-He works closely with AMII (retained compliance consultant since 2004), BIBA and the CII and has provided many well-received (even entertaining!) training events throughout the UK.
-He is a recipient of the Thomson Reuters Compliance Personality of the Year Award and the London Market People Award for Legal and Compliance.
+Branko Bjelobaba FCII started his insurance career in 1987 and has worked across the sector including stints at PwC and GISC and has led his own consultancy practice since 2004.
+He works closely with AMII, BIBA and the CII and has provided hundreds of well-received (even entertaining!) training events throughout the UK.
+He is a recipient of the Thomson Reuters Compliance Personality of the Year Award, the London Market People Award for Legal and Compliance and was Highly Commended in the CII Public Trust Awards 2021.

 This demonstrates the quality of an event and that it meets CII member CPD scheme requirements.